cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 === Evaluation
 == Iteration 5
 // TODO: before unload
-In Iteration 5, I will be focusing on the data validation of each input of my simulator.
+In Iteration 5, I will be focusing on the visualisation of the network propagation and the mining processes.
+This is because in Iteration 4, I have successfully created a GUI for my blockchain simulator.
+However, the mining and network propagation processes has not been visualised.
+Therefore, in this iteration, I will animate these two processes to help my stakeholders understand how blockchain works in a more intuitive way.\

+To consider the mining process, I will also be thinking about the difficulty of the network.
+This is because to

 === Testing to inform evaluation
 === End Product Evaluation
 // Section 1: Usability